sfhemstreet/TraderBot/README.md

 # TraderBot

-Project to test reading BitMEX inflow data from
+Project to test reading on-chain data from
 Token Analyst's websocket to trigger trades on the BitMEX exchange.